 EasyJet raises $520 mln to bolster COVID-hit finances

 Airlines are hoping Britain agrees on travel deals with other countries to allow restriction-free movement between some European countries.
-An announcement could come on or before the quarantine rules are reviewed on June 29.
+A review of quarantine rules is due on June 29.
 EasyJet said it had placed a total of 59.5 million new ordinary shares at 703 pence apiece, after announcing the move late Wednesday.

-Its shares fell 5.4% to 699 pence in early Thursday trading.
+Its shares were down 5.4% to 699.9 pence at 0915 GMT on Thursday.
 They have approximately halved in value since the start of the year.
 EasyJet has said it does not expect passenger demand to recover to pre-pandemic levels until 2023 and is planning to ax up to 4,500 jobs.

 Bernstein analyst Daniel Roeska said the airline was already making progress with cost-cutting.
-"EasyJet has a compelling proposition of lower cost structures and strong positions in better markets.
-For investors looking to buy into the recovery in Europe, easyJet should be on the shopping list," he said in a note.
+"EasyJet has a compelling proposition of lower cost structures and strong positions in better markets," he said in a note.

 - READ MORE ON: